 Forget baseball!
 The real American past time has always been camping.
 Whether you love hiking up rugged mountains, ambling through pine wood forests, or kayaking across magnificent lakes, America’s diverse landscape has something for every kind of camper.

-No matter where you live, you’re never too far from an amazing and unique camping experience.
-From Alaska to Florida, here are five of the best campsites in the US.
+No matter where you live, you’re never too far from an amazing and unique camping or fishing from a canoe river - From Alaska to Florida, here are five of the best campsites in the US.